Who We Are

 The core of our program has been the introduction of 3 two-week breaks (EntreSesiones) from regular core academic instruction.
 During EntreSesiones, students spend their mornings in Design Labs where they study the theory of Design Thinking and tackle themed Design Challenges (Hecho en Puerto Rico, for example).
 In the afternoons, students choose from a wide variety of Exploraciones classes (robotics, cosmetology and farming, for example).
 These classes are led by professionals from the community with the support of school staff.

 In our first prototype in 2018-19, the program was fully implemented at Escuela FMC with dramatic impact on both student and teacher attendance.
 Also, FMC student performance in standardized tests improved over the prior year.
 And perhaps most importantly, six graduating seniors from FMC joined five graduating seniors from California to invest their next year in helping to expand the program.
 EPU and FMC also hosted two of the co-founders of Walkabout Consilient School, in the Bronx, who spent two weeks in May studying the program as a possible model for elements of their new school program.
 Two of the EPU gap year team members traveled to the Bronx in June to assist Walkabout with training and a presentation to the New York City Department of Education.

 The focus of all of these efforts is student and teacher engagement.
 Dramatic evidence of said engagement has been demonstrated in student and teacher attendance and academic motivation.

-Student at Foothill College majoring in Cognitive Science
+Junior at UC Berkeley majoring in Cognitive Science

 Software Engineer Graduate from Holberton School